syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 ### Step four: `workflows` {#workflows}

-> Change the Promise `grapefruit.gummybear` workflow so that _the pipeline_ knows how to add the user's `costCentre` to the request for the instance
+> Change the Promise `resource.configure` Workflow so that the image knows how to add the user's `costCentre` to the request for the Resource.

 #### About `workflows`